 It is not known whether unchanged enoxaparin sodium is excreted in human breast milk.
 The oral absorption of enoxaparin is unlikely.
-However, as a precaution, lactating mothers receiving enoxaparin sodium should be advised to avoid breastfeeding.
+However, as a precaution, lactating mothers receiving enoxaparin sodium should be advised to avoid breast-feeding.

-4.7 Effects on ability to drive and use machines
+4.7 Effects on Ability to Drive and Use Machines

-Enoxaparin sodium has no or negligible influence on the ability to drive and use machines.
+Enoxaparin sodium has no effect on the ability to drive and operate machines.

-4.8 Undesirable effects
+4.8 Undesirable Effects

 Enoxaparin has been evaluated in more than 15000 patients who received enoxaparin in clinical trials.
-These included 1776 for prophylaxis of deep vein thrombosis following orthopaedic or abdominal surgery in patients at risk for thromboembolic complications, 1169 for prophylaxis of deep vein thrombosis in acutely ill medical patients with severely restricted mobility, 559 for treatment of deep vein thrombosis with or without pulmonary embolism, 1578 for treatment of unstable angina and non-Qwave myocardial infarction and 10176 for treatment of acute STelevation myocardial infarction.
+These included 1776 for prophylaxis of deep vein thrombosis following orthopaedic or abdominal surgery in patients at risk for thromboembolic complications, 1169 for prophylaxis of deep vein thrombosis in acutely ill medical patients with severely restricted mobility, 559 for treatment of deep vein thrombosis with or without pulmonary embolism, 1578 for treatment of unstable angina and non-Q-wave myocardial infarction and 10176 for treatment of acute ST-elevation myocardial infarction.